ELEC-392/VPFS/Readme.md

 # Vehicle Positioning and Fare System (VFPS)

-This repository is the official Vehicle Positioning and Fare System for use in ELEC 390.
+This repository is the official Vehicle Positioning and Fare System (VPFS) for use in ELEC 392.

 It is for use by the competition, but also for at-home and in-lab testing of teams' vehicles.